-Many questions perplex a chef when she’s about to prepare a pasta disht with beloved spaghetti.
+Many questions perplex a chef when she’s about to prepare a pasta dish with beloved spaghetti.
 What sauce to make – red, cream, pesto, with fresh tomatoes, with or without tomato paste, the size of the spaghetti, 6, 7, or 9?

-Pasta lovers will surely agree that the dilemmas that take over the chef are reflection of his love of pasta: the greater the love, the greater the dilemmas.
+Pasta lovers will surely agree that the dilemmas that take over the chef are a reflection of his love of pasta: the greater the love, the greater the dilemmas.
 It’s difficult to explain the sensations one feels, as they stand in front of the kitchen cupboards, wondering how it is possible to want all these different sauces at the same time.

 Do you relate to this?
 Do you feel inextricably tied to delicious spaghetti?
-It is only natural, since the spaghetti has a long history, going back to the 12th century.
+It is only natural, since spaghetti has a long history, going back to the 12th century.
 Etymologically, the root of the word is spago, which means thin string in Italian.

-Our ode to spaghetti will find a natural conclusion at our recipes – from theory to practice!
+Our ode to spaghetti will find a natural conclusion in our recipes – from theory to practice!
 We have spaghetti for breakfast (in the form of an omellete, yes, it exists), whole wheat, with mussels, for the scent of the sea, with butter and cream from Elias Mamalakis.